nikbearbrown/Wilkes/README.md

 | **Name Origin** | Wilkes is named in tribute to Paul Wilkes — journalist, author, DuPont-Columbia Award winner, and founder of Homes of Hope India-US.
 Paul did not build this tool and is not responsible for it.
 The name honors his method: witness the truth, write it plainly, let the story do the work. |
 | **Brand Archetype** | **Sage** — Wilkes exists to surface truth that already exists in the field, not to invent or embellish it.
 The Sage archetype fits because the tool's entire value proposition is grounded in credibility, no-fabrication rigor, and the spirit of Paul Wilkes's journalism.
 The Sage doesn't perform urgency — it earns trust. |
 | **Visual Signal** | **Color:** Deep ink blue (authority, longevity, print tradition) / **Motif:** A single typewriter key or open field notebook — evoking the journalist on the ground, not the algorithm in the cloud |
-# Slide 10 — The Ask & Call to Action

-## STEP 1 — THE ASK
-We are seeking three beta nonprofit partners — organizations with an active mission, raw field material, and a story that deserves a larger audience — to pilot Wilkes at no cost through June 2026.

 ---